gbagnoli/tzbuddy.rs/README.md

 `tzbuddy` will remember flags when running without.
 Eventual options on the commandline takes precedence. `--no-config` will skip loading the config.
 Running `--save` without any other option will save an empty config.
+Configs are skipped for the `--list-timezones` above, and that option is never stored.

 Development
 ===========